About Rebecca

 Oh, did I say most important?

-Well, that’s the most important thing when your writing is actually on the page or website.
+Well, that’s the most important thing when your writing is actually on the page.

-But when we’re working together, there’s something else I consider far more important.
+But when we’re working together, I consider active listening far more important.

 I don’t listen passively, simply waiting for you to get done so I can ignore you and do what I was planning to do anyway.